 (9) Directors/Managers of employee organizations;

 (10) Directors/Managers of national and international labor organizations;

 (12) Requestors of data under the Freedom of Information Act (FOIA) and the Privacy Act.

 b.
 Primary Claim Forms.
 These documents, which contain information on new claims, include:

 (1) EE-1, Claim for Benefits under the EEOICPA;

 (2) EE-2, Claim for Survivor Benefits under the EEOICPA; and

 (3) Any letter or document containing “words of claim” under the EEOICPA.
 “Words of claim” simply means that the individual is requesting benefits under the EEOICPA.

 c.
 Bills.
 Form OWCP-1500 is used to bill the Office of Workers’ Compensation Programs (OWCP) for medical services and supplies.
 Hospital bills are submitted on the Form OWCP-04.
-Form EE-915 is used for employee reimbursement of out-of-pocket medical expenses.
+Form OWCP-915 is used for employee reimbursement of out-of-pocket medical expenses.
 Form OWCP-957 is used for employee reimbursement of medical travel expenses.